 Another variation that you might have access to through your employer is supplemental life insurance.
-Supplemental life insurance can include accidental death and dismemberment (AD&D) insurance, or burial insurance—additional coverage that will help your family in case something unexpected happens to you.
+Supplemental life insurance could include accidental death and dismemberment (AD&D) insurance, or burial insurance—additional coverage that could help your family in case something unexpected happens to you.
 You can also purchase this type of insurance individually.

 Permanent life insurance

 Permanent life insurance simply refers to any life insurance policy that doesn’t expire.
 There are several types of permanent life insurance—the most common types being whole life insurance and universal life insurance.